gnembon/fabric-carpet/docs/scarpet/api/BlocksAndWorldAccess.md

 Checks wordgen eligibility for a structure in a given chunk.
 If no structure is given, or `null`, then it will check for all structures.
 If bounding box of the structures is also requested, it will compute size of potential structures.
-This function, unlike other in the `structure*` category is not using world data nor accesses chunks making it preferred for scoping ungenerated terrain, but it takes some compute power to calculate the structure.
+This function, unlike other in the `structure*` category is not using world data nor accesses chunks making it preferred for scoping ungenerated terrain, but it takes some compute resources to calculate the structure.

   Unlike `'structure'` this will return a tentative structure location.
 Random factors in world generation may prevent the actual structure from forming.